sdiehl/wiwinwlh/tutorial.md

 #### GHCi Performance

-For large projects GHCi with the default flags can use quite a bit of memory and take a long time to compile.
-To speed compilation by keeping artificats for compiled modules around we can enable object code compilation instead of bytecode.
+For large projects, GHCi with the default flags can use quite a bit of memory and take a long time to compile.
+To speed compilation by keeping artificats for compiled modules around, we can enable object code compilation instead of bytecode.

 ```haskell